kaytwo/satc-api-2024/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: default
-title: SaTC Aspiring PI Workshop 2023
+title: 2024 NSF SaTC Aspiring PI Workshop
 ---

 ## About

-The NSF/SaTC Aspiring PI Workshop is a **two-day workshop (May 9-10, 2024)** designed for researchers interested in participating in NSF’s Secure and Trustworthy Cyberspace (SaTC) program.
-Participation in the workshop is open to those with research interests in all sub-fields of security, privacy, and trustworthy computing who have never been funded by SaTC or any of its predecessor programs (Trustworthy Computing and/or Cyber Trust).
+The [Secure and Trustworthy Cyberspace program (SaTC)](https://new.nsf.gov/funding/opportunities/secure-trustworthy-cyberspace-satc) is the premiere NSF program for supporting research in computer security and privacy.
+Relatively new principal investigators (PIs), whom we term "aspiring PIs," often find writing their first successful SaTC funding proposal intimidating and difficult.
+To reduce this barrier, we will be holding the 2024 SaTC Aspiring PI workshop **Thursday-Friday, May 9-10, 2024 in person on the University of Chicago campus in Chicago, IL.** This workshop is open to current and soon-to-be appointed faculty members who qualify for submitting a grant proposal to the NSF SaTC program, including researchers whose past grant submissions to the SaTC program were declined for funding.

+Participation in the workshop is by invitation based on applications submitted by interested researchers.
+To apply, **please submit all application materials by {{site.deadline}} on [this link](https://uchicago.co1.qualtrics.com/jfe/form/SV_6PZRP8m1VVaWbjw)**.

 The purpose of this workshop is to provide individuals who have never received a SaTC award with tips and tools for navigating the NSF’s proposal review process, with a focus on SaTC's goals, thereby increasing both the quality of their proposal submissions and, in turn, the number of proposals funded.
 To that end, this workshop will provide participants with opportunities to meet and network with industry mentors in addition to attend panels and sessions covering topics such as: